What’s Next in Brexit Saga Now that May’s Deal is Off the Table?

 Not having outright control of Parliament has become familiar territory for Theresa May, as this has been the scenario she has faced since the 2017 general election when she failed to secure a clear parliamentary majority.
 She consequently made a deal to secure the support of the 10 Democratic Unionist Party (DUP) MPs from Northern Ireland, and this has provided her with a “working majority” to get most of her legislative business through Parliament over the past 18 months.

 However, her apparent capacity to manage such challenging political circumstances was shattered by the nature of this excessive and high-profile Brexit-related defeat.
-Such development can, therefore, be viewed as a humiliating personal and political setback for the prime minister, with over 100 of her own MPs and all of the DUP’s parliamentarians failing to support her in this landmark vote.
+Such a development can, therefore, be viewed as a humiliating personal and political setback for the prime minister, with over 100 of her own MPs and all of the DUP’s parliamentarians failing to support her in this landmark vote.

 The warning signs of such stubborn opposition to May’s Brexit policy direction have been evident for some time, and even though she delayed the timing of this crucial debate until after Christmas to supposedly win over critics, it appeared to make little or no difference to the eventual outcome.